-At the Annual Meeting - Shares held in your name as the stockholder of record may be voted by you in person at the Annual Meeting.
-Shares held beneficially in street name may be voted by you in person at the Annual Meeting only if you obtain a legal proxy from the broker or other agent that holds your shares giving you the right to vote the shares and you bring such proxy to the Annual Meeting.
+At the Annual Meeting - If you were a holder of record on the close of business on March 26, 2024, you are entitled to participate in the 2024 Annual Meeting on May 16, 2024.
+Shares held in your name as the stockholder of record may be voted by you in person at the Annual Meeting.
+Shares held beneficially in street name may be voted by you in person at the Annual Meeting only if you obtain a legal proxy from the broker or other agent that holds your shares giving you the right to vote the shares and registering for the Annual Meeting in advance using such proxy.

 If you vote via the Internet, by telephone or by mailing a Proxy Card, we will vote your shares as you direct.
 For the election of directors (Item 1), you can specify whether your shares should be voted for all, some or none of the nominees for director listed.
-For the ratification of our Audit Committee's appointment of BDO USA, LLP as our independent registered public accounting firm (Item 2), you may vote "for" or "against" the ratification, or you may abstain from voting on the ratification.
-With respect to the approval of the Company's 2016 Stock-Based Incentive Compensation Plan (Item 3), you may vote "for" or "against" the proposal, or you may abstain from voting on the proposal.
-For the proposal regarding an advisory vote on Named Executive Officer compensation (Item 4), you may vote "for" or "against" the proposal, or you may abstain from voting.
+For the ratification of our Audit Committee's appointment of BDO USA, P.C. as our independent registered public accounting firm (Item 2), you may vote "for" or "against" the ratification, or you may abstain from voting on the ratification.
+For the proposal regarding an advisory vote to approve Named Executive Officer compensation (Item 3), you may vote "for" or "against" the proposal, or you may abstain from voting.
+For the proposal regarding approval of the Company's Amended and Restated 2016 Stock-Based Incentive Compensation Plan (Item 4), you may vote "for" or "against" the proposal, or you may abstain from voting.

 You may revoke or change a previously delivered proxy at any time before the Annual Meeting by delivering another proxy with a later date, by voting again via the Internet or by telephone, or by delivering written notice of revocation of your proxy to the corporate Secretary of the Company at the Company's principal executive offices before the beginning of the Annual Meeting.
 You may also revoke your proxy by attending the Annual Meeting and voting in person, although attendance at the Annual Meeting will not, in and of itself, revoke a valid proxy that was previously delivered.
 If you hold shares through a bank or brokerage firm, you must contact that bank or brokerage firm to revoke any prior voting instructions.
 You may also vote in person at the Annual Meeting if you obtain a legal proxy as described above.
-Unless properly revoked, properly executed and delivered proxies that are received before the Annual Meeting's adjournment will be voted in accordance with the directions provided and if no directions are provided on such properly executed and delivered proxy, those shares will be voted by one of the individuals named on your proxy card as recommended by the Board of

-Directors, as stated in this Proxy Statement and in the Notice of Internet Availability of Proxy Materials, specifically (1) in favor of our nominees for directors; (2) in favor of the ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2016; (3) in favor of the approval of the Company's 2016 Stock-Based Incentive Compensation Plan and (4) in favor of Named Executive Officer compensation as disclosed in this Proxy Statement.
+Unless properly revoked, properly executed and delivered proxies that are received before the Annual Meeting's adjournment will be voted in accordance with the directions provided and if no directions are provided on such properly executed and delivered proxy, those shares will be voted by one of the individuals named on your proxy card as recommended by the Board of Directors, as stated in this Proxy Statement and in the Notice of Internet Availability of Proxy Materials, specifically (1) in favor of our nominees for directors; (2) in favor of the ratification of the appointment of BDO USA, P.C. as our independent registered public accounting firm for the year ending December 31, 2024; (3) in favor of Named Executive Officer compensation as disclosed in this Proxy Statement; and (4) in favor of the approval of the Amended and Restated 2016 Stock-Based Incentive Compensation Plan.
 If you wish to give a proxy to someone other than those named on the proxy card, you should cross out those names and insert the name(s) of not more than three people, to whom you wish to give your proxy.